Finite Groebner bases in infinite dimensional polynomial rings and applications: Applications in Algebraic Statistics

 These two examples illustrate a dichotomy between cases where we send more than one of the $r_i \to \infty$.
 In some situations the Markov basis is finite up to symmetry, and in other cases it is not.
-On the other hand, if we only send one of the $r_i$ to infinity, there is always a finite Markov basis up to symmetry \cite{Hosten2007,Santos2003}:
+If we only send one of the $r_i$ to infinity, however, there is always a finite Markov basis up to symmetry \cite{Hosten2007,Santos2003}:

-\begin{thm} For any $\Gamma$ and fixed $r_1, r_2, \ldots, r_{m-1}$, there exists an $N = N(\Gamma; r_1, \ldots, r_{m-1})$ such that the Markov basis for $A_\Gamma$ for $r_1, r_2, \ldots r_m$ with $r_m > N$ is determined up to symmetry by the Markov basis for $r_1, r_2, \ldots, r_{m-1}, N$. \end{thm}
+\begin{thm} For any $\Gamma$ and fixed $r_1, \ldots, r_{m-1}$, there exists an $N = N(\Gamma; r_1, \ldots, r_{m-1})$ such that the Markov basis for $A_\Gamma$ for $r_1, \ldots r_m$ with $r_m > N$ is determined up to symmetry by the Markov basis for $r_1, r_2, \ldots, r_{m-1}, N$. \end{thm}

 We provide a new proof of Theorem \ref{thm:finitemarkov} below.
 An important ingredient will be the fundamental theorem of Markov bases, which translates questions about Markov bases into questions about generating sets of toric ideals.